 Make Psychologists Eligible for HITECH Act Incentives

-Background: The HITECH Act significantly expanded the U.S. government's promotion of a national electronic health records system.
-This system would enable authorized health care professionals and hospitals to access centralized information, such as lab test results and medication lists, to provide safer and more efficient patient care.
-At the same time, the act includes significant mental health record privacy protections.
+What is the HITECH Act?
+The Health Information Technology for Economic Clinical Health (HITECH) Act significantly expanded the U.S. government's efforts to establish a national electronic health records (EHR) system.
+Such a system enables authorized health care professionals and hospitals to access centralized information such as lab test results and medication lists to provide coordinated, safer and efficient patient care.
+The Act includes significant mental health record confidentiality protection.

 The Act authorizes the Centers for Medicare & Medicaid Services to provide a reimbursement incentive (Medicare and Medicaid) for physician and hospital providers who are successful in becoming “meaningful users” of EHR.
 Meaningful use eligible professionals—doctors, osteopaths, dentists, dental surgeons, podiatrists, optometrists and chiropractors—receive up to $44,000 in incentives over six years.
 These incentive payments began in January 2011, and will gradually phase down by 2016 for Medicare and 2025 for Medicaid.
 Starting in 2015, providers are expected to be actively utilizing EHRs in compliance with the meaningful use definition or be subject to financial penalties under Medicare.

 Unfortunately, the HITECH Act excluded mental and behavioral health providers and treatment facilities from participating in the Medicare and Medicaid EHR incentive programs .